bradripple/recipebox/README.md

 ```

 ## Conclusion
 Building out this app was a lot of fun!
 Lots of technical and creative aspects to this project.
 It was a great opportunity to work on my process for solving problems and learning to ask the right questions.
-I learned a lot of new skills and got to encorporate some new CSS that was really exciting.
+I learned a lot of new skills and got to incorporate some new CSS that was really exciting.
 I'm very grateful to my class mates and instructors for their help and advice.

 ## Ideas to Implement